 Iffy– (inactive mis/disinfo domains)

 Unreliable sites often churn through domain names.
-When one gets discovered as a source of fake news, it goes dark.
-Soon after, the fake-news operation often reappears using a different domain.
+When one gets outed as mis/disinfo, it goes dark.
+Soon after, that same fake-news operation often reappears as a different domain.
 The Iffy– sheet (iffy minus) stores these dead domains, for historical and research purposes.
-Each was at one time listed on one of the above fake-news source lists.
+Each was at one time listed on one of the above fake-news lists.

 Here’s the tally of domains on each source list, broken down by the total active (Iffy+) and inactive (Iffy–) sites in each: